-This may seem like the most obvious method of tax debt settlement and even if you can’t pay the amount in full you may be able to with a little thinking outside of the box.
-Settling tax debt by paying in full is a good idea because you will not have to pay the additional interest amounts like you would if you set up an IRS payment plan.
+This may seem like the most obvious method of tax settlement and even if you can’t pay the amount in full you may be able to with a little thinking outside of the box.
+Settling taxes owed by paying in full is a good idea because you will not have to pay the additional interest amounts like you would if you set up an IRS payment plan.
 Once the taxes are paid off in full the IRS will immediately stop collections and lift any liens or levies it may have placed.

 If you do not have the full amount of money to pay in full you can always consider a home equity loan, borrowing from friends and family, selling assets, or borrowing on credit.